marsiitr/Gesture-Controlled-Bot/README.md

 # Gesture-Controlled-Bot
 ---
 The idea is to make a bot that moves with the help of the motion of hand.
-BAsically a bot consist of car chasis that has been controlled
+Basically the bot consisted of a car chasis that has been controlled wirelessly with the hand.
-through WIFI.

 # Team Members